Wax on Food??!

 Have ever wondered how food in the supermarket especially apples can remain their shine and smoothness for such a long time.
 This is because they are protected with a layer of wax, Paraffin wax.

 Paraffin wax is a soft colourless solid that is obtained from petroleum fractions.
 They are formed by solvent crystallisation or by the sweating process.
+Check The Locksmith Boss.
 It consists of varying lengths of hydrocarbon molecules from 20 – 40 carbon atoms.

 There are many grades of Paraffin wax and they defer from one another based on their oil content.
 Paraffin wax usually content 0.5% – 5% oil.
 The different oil content determines the uses of the paraffin wax.
 Listed below are some examples of the various Paraffin wax and their use: